26–28 October 2026

 Since its first edition, the International Conference on Natural Law has been a meeting place for legal traditions, academic generations and disciplinary perspectives.
 Each edition has addressed a central problem of contemporary law: bioethics, social justice, the family, property, religious freedom, among others.

-The XVIII edition returns to Santiago in 2026, organized by the Faculty of Law of the Pontifical Catholic University of Chile in partnership with four co-organizing universities from Argentina, Peru, the United States and Italy.
+The XVIII edition returns to Santiago in 2026, organized by the Faculty of Law of the Pontifical Catholic University of Chile.
+This edition is also co-organized by the Law School of the University of Notre Dame and the Law School of Ave Maria University, both in the United States.

 The 2026 theme: freedom of expression in the digital era